JThees/RAIS-Tools-and-Utilities/README.md

 └── imagegen/

-Each directory under `utilities/` contains a **self-contained tool** with its own documentation, license, and clearly stated maturity level.
+Each directory under `utilities/` contains a self-contained tool with:

+- Its own README and documentation
+- Its own license reference
+- A clearly stated purpose and maturity level

+Tools are designed to be understandable and usable in isolation.

 ---

 ## Design Philosophy

-All tools published here follow principles developed within Resonant AI Core research:
+All tools published in this repository follow principles established through Resonant AI Core research and operational experience.

-- **Continuity over illusion**
+### Continuity over illusion
-  Memory must be engineered, not assumed.
+Memory must be engineered explicitly.
+Systems must not assume persistence.

-- **Local-first by default**
+### Local first by default
 Cloud services are optional.
-Control and observability are not.
+Control, observability, and reproducibility are not.

-- **Human-in-the-loop always**
+### Human in the loop
-  Autonomy without oversight is fragility, not strength.
+Autonomy without oversight produces fragility, not resilience.

-- **Verification over vibes**
+### Verification over intuition
-  Logged state beats intuition.
-Measured behavior beats narrative.
+Logged state and measured behavior are more reliable than assumptions.

-- **Research honesty**
+### Research honesty
-  Experimental systems are labeled as such.
+Experimental systems are labeled clearly.
+Capabilities are described accurately.

 We do not claim sentience.
-We do not sell hype.
+We do not market hype.
 We build durable systems.

 ---

 ## Status

-This repository is **active and evolving**.
+This repository is active and evolving.

 Tools within may be:

-- Production-ready
+- Production ready
-- Research-grade
+- Research grade
 - Experimental proofs of concept

-Each utility documents its intended use and maturity level independently.
+Each utility documents its intended use and current maturity independently.

-New tools are added as they reach a level of usefulness worth publishing.
+New tools are added when they reach a level of usefulness worth publishing.

 ---

 ## Licensing

-All contents of this repository are released under the **Apache License 2.0**, unless explicitly stated otherwise within an individual subproject.
+All contents of this repository are released under the Apache License 2.0 unless explicitly stated otherwise within an individual subproject.

-See the root `LICENSE` file for full terms.
+See the root LICENSE file for full terms.

 ---

 ## Attribution

-This repository represents a **collective effort** by members of **Resonant AI Systems** and the **Resonant AI Core R&D experimental branch**.
+This repository represents a collective contribution by members of Resonant AI Systems and the Resonant AI Core research branch.

 Primary contributors:

-- **Calen Cooper**
+- Calen Cooper
-- **Erin Goldmann**
+- Erin Goldmann
-- **Jason Thees**
+- Jason Thees
-- **Trevor Lanum**
+- Trevor Lanum

 Additional contributors are credited within individual tools where applicable.